 Completion of Pledge Book

-Completion of Pledge Book (download this template to use for Spring of 2015).
+Completion of Pledge Book (download this template to use for Fall of 2015).

 The completion of the pledge book is one of the fundamental requirements that must be met in order to become a member of the Epsilon Chapter of Eta Kappa Nu.
 It represents a continuation of the traditional pledge requirements which have existed since the founding of the Epsilon Chapter in 1909.

 Pledge essay (topic shown in template and to be submitted with Pledge Book).